 When you are part of any meeting you should be able to read the mood of the room.
-By reading the room you will gain context and insights about “What mood is this particular set of humans in?” which will give you the tools to best approach for you to take to maximise the value of the conversation.
+By reading the room you will gain context and insights about “What mood is this particular set of humans in?” which will give you the tools to best approach for you to take to maximize the value of the conversation.

 Taste the soup: Your job as a leader is not to prescribe how to do things.
 Your job is to “taste the soup”.
 Based on your acquired experience you have developed the ability to identify what are the main components that build an idea.
 Your primary resource as a leader is your ability to ask critical questions to understand the ideas being discussed and the decisions made.
 This is the opportunity to exercise your curiosity.
 Which is the ingredient?
 Why did you choose A over B?
 Where is C?
 Why is it missing? etc.